Detailed guides to painful problems, treatments & more

 There are two well-recognized broad categories of pain:

-1. pain from damage — the common sensical sort (but sometimes weirder than you’d think)
+1. pain from damage — the common sensical sort, but sometimes surprisingly weird

-2. pain from damage to the pain system itself, the nervous system — which is weird by default
+2. pain from damage to the pain system itself, the nervous system, which produces weird pain by default

-That’s roughly the difference between alarms and false alarms, or actual engine trouble and trouble with that light on your dashboard that says there’s engine trouble.
+That’s roughly the difference between alarms and false alarms, or actual engine trouble versus malfunction of the light on your dashboard that says there’s engine trouble.
 Again with more technical detail:

 1. Nociceptive pain arises from various kinds of trouble in tissues, reported to the brain by the nervous system.1 This is the type of pain everyone is most familiar with, everything from bee stings and burns and toe stubs to repetitive strain injury, nausea, tumours, and inflammatory arthritis.
 Nociceptive pain typically changes with movement, position, and load.

 2. Neuropathic pain arises from damage to the nervous system itself, central or peripheral, either from disease, injury, or physical irritation2 (e.g. pinching and snagging3).
-The simplest neuropathies are mechanical insults, like hitting your funny bone or sciatica, but this is a big category: anything that damages neurons, from multiple sclerosis to chemotherapy to alcoholism to phantom limb pain.
-It’s often stabbing, electrical, or burning, but nearly any quality of pain is possible.
+The simplest neuropathies are mechanical insults to nerves, like hitting your funny bone (ulnar nerve) or various kinds of irritation of the sciatic nerve.
+But this is a big category, including anything that damages neurons in any way, from multiple sclerosis to chemotherapy to alcoholism to phantom limb pain.
+The pain is often stabbing, electrical, or burning, but nearly any quality of pain is possible.
 Unfortunately, it’s also more likely to lead to chronic pain: nerves don’t heal well.4

 Obviously these kinds of pain can and do overlap.
 Some medical problems, like injuries, can affect both nerves themselves and other tissues, causing both kinds of pain.
 However, it’s surprising how little obvious overlap there is: look at any list of the most painful conditions , or the great variety of pain causes, and they mostly fit into one category or the other.
 But “under the hood,” most pain does involve elements of both types.7